danielan987/advanced_nasa_weather_forecast_app/README.md

 ### Forecasting

 Prophet, an automated additive model, was used to analyze the MERRA-2 data.
-This model accounts for non-linear trends with a piecewise linear model and accounts for seasonal cycles using a Fourier series that decomposes the cycle into a series of sine and cosine terms.
-This forecasts weather 365 days into the future.
+This model accounts for non-linear trends using a piecewise linear model and accounts for seasonal cycles using a Fourier series that decomposes the cycle into a series of sine and cosine terms.
+This model was first used to forecast future weather data 365 days into the future.
+The forecasted

 The forecasted values also include the range of possible values that fall within the 95% confidence interval.
 This range generally grows with time so forecasting data was set to 1 year of data.